 ARTIST • DESIGNER • ANIMAL LOVER

-My career as an artist started when I won an art contest at the age of ten.
+My artistic career started when I won an art contest at the age of ten.
 The painting of my beagle, Kimmy, was judged the most popular in the city-wide art festival in Portland, Maine, where I grew up.
-When in high school, I won a New England Regional Art Contest—for painting with Q-tips.
+I then won a New England Regional Art Contest—for painting with Q-tips.
 I felt like Claude Monet.

-I majored in English literature at Northeastern University and lived in a bunch of places — Boston, Marblehead, MA, Rochester NY, Clermont Ferrand, France and then after graduate school, back to Maine.
-I became a graphic designer—for over 26 years as Ericson Mitchell Creative.
-I loved the work, won awards and had an interesting diversity of clients—from Fortune 500 companies to small non-profits.
+Since I never thought I could make a living in art, I majored in English literature in college.
+I lived in a bunch of places — Boston, Marblehead, MA, Rochester NY, Clermont Ferrand, France and after getting an MFA from Rochester Institute of Technology, I came back to Maine and opened a graphic design studio.
+For over 25 years as Ericson Mitchell Creative, I had an interesting diversity of clients, loved the work and won awards.
+Then the industry changed drastically and my passion for it waned.
 I fantasized about having the time to paint.